 Students must pass three examinations to obtain a Ph.D. degree:

-Students must create an original research proposal that is not on any topic about which (s)he has previously written, including his or her thesis topic.
+Students must write an original research proposal.
+Most often this proposal is about or related to students' planned thesis research.
 This proposal is graded by three members of the student's advisory committee and serves as the written preliminary examination.

-Students must defend their written preliminary proposal before with all six members of their committee.
-Students must be prepared to field general questions designed to evaluate his or her breadth of knowledge.
+Students must defend their written preliminary proposal with their advisory committee.
+Students must be prepared to field general questions designed to evaluate their breadth of knowledge.

-Three members of the student’s committee serve as primary readers of the completed thesis and certify that it is ready for defense.
-The student must present a public research seminar and pass a private oral examination by all members of the student’s committee.
+Three members of the student’s committee serve as primary readers/reviewers of the completed thesis and certify that it is ready for defense.
+The student must present a public research seminar and pass a private oral examination with all members of the student’s committee.

 Ph.D. theses must encompass substantial and novel research of high significance.
-Prior to his or her Thesis Defense, each student is encouraged (but not required) to be the first author on publication(s) in peer-reviewed journals within their research field.
+Prior to their final defense, students are encouraged (but not required) to be the first author on publication(s) in peer-reviewed journals within their research field.